[Classic post from 4-27-11]

 “Love Is Letting Go Of Fear" By Gerald Jampolsky.

-Spread Some Joy Today–What is that so important grudge you’ve been holding dear to you awaiting the final judgement?
+Spread Some Joy Today–What is that so important grudge you’ve been holding dear to you awaiting the final judgment?
 Is it bringing joy?
 Consider dropping the rope.